-Science is a complex subject that deals with the things around us.
-Whether it may be an existing thing or new.
+Science is a complex subject that deals with the surrounding things.
+Whether it may be an existing thing or a new.
 There are no limits to it.
 It will discuss from an atom to outer space, the origin of living to the human brain.
 Simply we can say that it deals with everything.
 Many scientists sacrifice their lives in the process of exploring creation.
 ‘Galileo’ is one of them.
 For his contribution to the scientific world, he was honored as a ‘father of modern science’.

 Born & Education: